Tai Lam Country Park

 Tai Lam Country Park, established on 23 February 1979, is a country park located in Tai Lam, at the south of Yuen Long Town, Kam Tin and Shek Kong and east of Tuen Mun Town, in the western New Territories of Hong Kong.
-This country park has an area of 54 km².
+This country park has an area of 54 km^{2}.

 Etymology

 The country park is named after Tai Lam where the park is located nearby.
 A river stream also named after the area as Tai Lam Chung (大欖涌).
 Due to the construction of a dam, the water flows into the Tai Lam Chung Reservoir.
 The reservoir is entirely surrounded by the country park.
 The reservoir is managed by the Water Supplies Department.
 Tai Lam Tunnel and Tai Lam railway tunnel pass through the country park underground.
 A village, as well as two prisons: Tai Lam Centre for Women and Tai Lam Correctional Institution, all outside the boundary of the country park, are named after Tai Lam.

 The tai (大) in Tai Lam means large.
 There is another area known as Siu Lam, which siu (小) means small in Chinese.